mmorage/Scripts/README.md

 Crea_imagen.py: Shows the GMOS  raw images as one.

 display_loop.py: uses ds9 and it shows all images located in the directory.
 Gemini format.

+fit_line_cube_parallel.py: Fit a gaussian profile to a GMOS IFU datacube